.....Or How To Get Rid Of IBS!

 SIBO Breath Test

-The G.I Map test is the best measurement of the health of your large intestine, while the SIBO breath test is a measurement of the health of your small intestine.
-This test is very comprehensive compared to the standard stool test done by your G.P which is just investigating the presence of bacteria.
+The Vibrant Wellness Gut Zoomer OR the GI-Map test are the best tests to assess the health of your large intestine, while the SIBO breath test is a measurement of the health of your small intestine.

-The G.I Map test investigates digestion of food, metabolism, pancreatic function, balance of good and bad bacteria, the presence of pathogenic bacteria, yeasts and parasites, gluten sensitivity and inflammation levels which can be indicators of IBS and inflammatory bowel disease.
+The Gut Zoomer test investigates the digestion of food, metabolism, pancreatic function, the balance of good and bad bacteria, the presence of pathogenic bacteria, yeasts and parasites, gluten sensitivity, and inflammation levels which can be indicators of IBS and inflammatory bowel disease.